This is a definitive guide about Initial Public Offering (IPO)

-A major difference between IPO and secondary offering is that IPO is when the company is offering its share to the public for the very first time while any other offering which will ‘follow on’ after the IPO is called a secondary offering or follow-on offerings or follow-on public offers (FPOs).
+A major difference between IPO and a secondary offering is that IPO is when the company is offering its share to the public for the very first time while any other offering which will ‘follow on’ after the IPO is called a secondary offering or follow-on offering or follow-on public offers (FPOs).

 In this article, I have endeavored to explain every basic element of an Initial Public Offering.

 - IPO entails the legal processes through which a private company becomes a public company by offering its shares to the public.

 - The main purpose of an IPO is to raise capital.

 - IPO works as a legal means to validate the company to operate as a public company.